AskNowQA/DeepShallowParsingQA/README.md

 ## License
-This program is subject to the terms of the General Public License (GPL), Version 3.0.
+This program is subject to the terms of the Apache License Version 2.0.